-This instance is for professional scientists, science communicators, and also anyone with a rational mindset to interact with each other and to help share science-related topics and thinking to the wider Fediverse.
+This instance is aimed at scientists, science students, science communicators, or anyone with a rational mindset wanting to interact with each other and to help share science-related topics and thinking to the wider Fediverse.

 So come here to ask questions, answer questions, and to share ideas with other science-minded folk.
 The federated nature of the network will also help to spread your science know-how and enthusiasm with the rest of the Mastodon network!

-We are a small instance at the moment but the more people that participate then the better it will get.
+We are only a small instance at the moment but we are stable and secure.

 Please read our Code of Conduct to learn about our community's standards (TL;DR: please just be civil).